-In their progress reports, providers:
+In their monitoring submissions, providers:

-- inform the AMC of significant changes, made or planned, relevant to the accreditation standards - respond to AMC conditions on their accreditation, recommendations for improvement and AMC questions concerning information in earlier progress reports - provide data concerning the operations of the WBA program for the previous 12 months
+- inform the AMC of significant changes, made or planned, relevant to the accreditation standards - respond to AMC conditions on their accreditation, recommendations for improvement and AMC questions concerning information in earlier monitoring submissions - provide data concerning the operations of the WBA program for the previous 12 months.

-AMC staff provide each provider with an outline for the progress report about four months before the report is due.
+AMC staff provide each provider with an outline for the monitoring submission about four months before the report is due.

-11.2.1 Decision on progress reports
+11.2.1 Decision on monitoring submissions